MicrosoftDocs/learn/learn-pr/azure/cna-build-iot-service/includes/6-exercise-integrate-azure-cosmos-db-iot-data-pipelines.md

 This exercise provides an overview of setting up the collection, processing, and storage of IoT telemetry generated, by using an Azure IoT Central application.

-In this exercise, you'll:
+In this exercise, you:

-- Create an Azure IoT Central application
+- Create an Azure IoT Central application.
-- Create an Azure function that logs an HTTP request payload
+- Create an Azure function that logs an HTTP request payload.
-- Configure and validate IoT telemetry rules of an Azure IoT Central application
+- Configure and validate IoT telemetry rules of an Azure IoT Central application.

 ## Prerequisites

 To perform this exercise, you need:

-- A Microsoft account or a Microsoft Entra account with the Global Administrator role in the Microsoft Entra tenant that's associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription.
+- A Microsoft account or a Microsoft Entra account with the Global Administrator role in the Microsoft Entra tenant.
+The tenant must be associated with the Azure subscription and with the Owner or Contributor role in the Azure subscription.
-- To have completed the exercise unit **Set up Azure Cosmos DB**.
+- To complete the exercise unit **Set up Azure Cosmos DB**.
 - An active Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Create an Azure IoT Central application